Concepts

 GPT for Work provides dedicated GPT functions for selected use cases, such as classification, summarization, translation, and web search, as well as a generic GPT function for all other use cases.
 You can define function-specific parameters to further refine how the AI generates responses.
 You can find a list of all available functions with usage examples in the add-on sidebar.

-For more information, see GPT functions in GPT for Excel and GPT functions in GPT for Sheets.
+For more information, see All GPT functions in GPT for Sheets and All GPT functions in GPT for Excel.

 Sidebar